JustAnotherModder/JAM_Drugs/README.md

 - https://github.com/JustAnotherModder/JAM_SafeCracker/releases
 - https://github.com/ESX-PUBLIC/fivem-ipl
 - You need GC-Phone if you want to use "snitching" notifications.
 Also uncomment the HandleSnitching function in JAM_Drugs_Client.lua.
-<br/>You will also need to download any/all dependencies for the required mods above.
+- You will also need to download any/all dependencies for the required mods above.
 Make sure you have all of those working correctly before even attempting to go any further.

 # Installation
 - Import `JAM_DrugZones.sql` into your database.